 Oak for Wine Making & Beer

-Medium Toast has less tannins but more bouquet, so it will impart more aroma than flavor.
+- Medium Toast has fewer tannins but more bouquet, so it will impart more aroma than flavor.
 It has a warm, sweet caramel character with strong vanilla overtones.

 - Medium Plus Toast is between Medium and Heavy Toast.
 It has aromas of honey, roasted nuts, and a hint of coffee and spices.